Bones, Joints and Cartilages – Facts We Need to Know

 Supplements such as glucosamine sulphate and chondroitin may help lubricate the joint and reduce inflammation.

-Food that helps rebuild cartilages include:
+Food that helps rebuild cartilage includes:

 • Oranges